 C. Participants shall be responsible to make appropriate provision for all taxes required to be withheld in connection with any Award, the exercise thereof and the transfer of shares of Company Stock pursuant to the Plan.
 Such responsibility shall extend to all applicable Federal, state, local or foreign withholding taxes, provided that the Company or any Subsidiary or Affiliate is authorized to withhold from any payment or distribution relating to an Award, payroll or other payment to a Participant, amounts of withholding and other taxes due in connection with any aspect of such Award, and to take such other action as the Committee may deem advisable to enable the Participant and the Company, a Subsidiary or an Affiliate to satisfy obligation for the payment of withholding and other taxes.
-Without limiting the foregoing, in the case of the payment of Awards in the form of Company Stock, or the exercise of Options, the Company shall, at the election of the Participant and with the permission of the Committee, have the right to retain the number of shares of Company Stock whose Fair Market Value equals the amount legally required to be withhold in satisfaction of the applicable withholding taxes, and the Participant may, with the permission of the Committee satisfy such applicable withholding taxes with the proceeds received from a broker-dealer whom the Participant has authorized to sell all or a portion of the Company Stock covered by such Awards.
+Without limiting the foregoing, in the case of the payment of Awards in the form of Company Stock, or the exercise of Options, the Company shall, at the election of the Participant and with the permission of the Committee, have the right to retain the number of shares of Company Stock whose Fair Market Value equals the amount legally required to be withheld in satisfaction of the applicable withholding taxes, and the Participant may, with the permission of the Committee satisfy such applicable withholding taxes with the proceeds received from a broker-dealer whom the Participant has authorized to sell all or a portion of the Company Stock covered by such Awards.
 Withholding of taxes in the form of shares of Company Stock shall not occur at a rate that exceeds the minimum required statutory federal and state withholding rates.
-Notwithstanding the forgoing, Participants who are subject to the reporting requirements of Section 16 of the 1934 Act shall have the right to pay all or a portion of any withholding or other taxes due in connection with such Award, up to the minimum required withholding amount.
+Notwithstanding the forgoing, Participants who are subject to the reporting requirements of Section 16 of the 1934 Act shall have the right to pay all or a portion of any withholding or other taxes due in connection with an Award by directing the Company, a Subsidiary or an Affiliate to withhold shares of Company Stock that would otherwise be received in connection with such Award, up to the minimum required withholding amount.